MoeraOrg/moeraorg.github.io/overview/supervision.md

 sheriff".
 Such sheriffs can also be created for other purposes, but for now let's focus on Google Play.
 An app installed not through Google Play will be free of restrictions.
-2. A user who wants his blog to be visible through the app must approve the supervision of his blog by the sheriff.
-This means that the sheriff has extended access to all content, except for private (Only me), and the node must obey to the sheriff's orders.
+2. A user who wants their blog to be visible through the app must approve the supervision of their blog by the sheriff.
+This means that the sheriff has extended access to all content, except for private (Only me), and the node must obey the sheriff's orders.
 Blogs that have not approved the supervision will not be visible through the app.
 3. At the moment, there is only one type of order: to place a sheriff's mark on